Introduction to the LIAC Crime Library

-The LIAC Crime Library is a collection of well-known criminal cases designed as a resource of HSC Legal Studies students and teachers.
-Each case includes links to the court decision (if available), databases of newspaper and legal journal articles, and any books that cover the case.
+The LIAC Crime Library is a collection of well-known and recent criminal cases designed as a resource of HSC Legal Studies students and teachers.
+Each case includes links to the court decision (if available), links to media reports about the crime, and any books or other resources that discuss the case.

 - the name of the victim,